OctopusDeploy/docs/docs/deployment-process/channels/index.md

 ### Controlling Deployment Lifecycle {#Channels-ControllingDeploymentLifecycle}

-Each Channel defines which Lifecycle to use when promoting Releases between Environments.
+Each Channel defines which [Lifecycle](/docs/deployment-process/lifecycles/index.md) to use when promoting Releases between Environments.
 You can choose a Lifecycle for each Channel, or use the default Lifecycle defined by the Project.

+For instance, when you ship pre-release software to your early access users, you can use an early access (or beta) channel which uses a Lifecycle that deploys the software to an environment your early access users have access to.

 ![](/docs/images/3048999/5865685.png "width=500")

 ### Modifying Deployment Process {#Channels-ModifyingDeploymentProcess}

 Deployment Steps can be restricted to only run on specific Channels.

+For instance, you might decide you'd like to notify your early access users by email when an update version of the software is available.
+This can be achieved by adding an email step to your deployment process and scoping the step to the early access channel.
+That way the step will only run when a release is deployed to the early access channel and your early access users will only receive emails about relevant releases.

 ![](/docs/images/3048999/3278459.png "width=500")